Africa No Filter: Fellows programs

 ANF also has research and arts programs that work with and support cohorts of narrative changemakers.

 Emerging Artists Fellows Program

-The Emerging Artists Fellows Program will provide 12 exceptional creative practitioners from across Africa with mentorship, peer-to-peer skills sharing and new networks through monthly fellow-led seminars.
+The Emerging Artists Fellows Program will provide 12 creative practitioners from across Africa with mentorship, peer-to-peer skills sharing and new networks through monthly fellow-led seminars.

-Resources for story tellers
+Resources for storytellers

 The organization provides resources that include courses and handbooks, aiming to produce best practices in reporting about Africa.
 Notably, How to Write About Africa in 8 Steps: An Ethical Storytelling Handbook tackles implicit biases affecting development funders, the media and western storytellers, which typically "focus on a community or individual's deficit rather than their agency" and "depict development organisations as the heroes"; conversely, ethical storytelling highlights "the successes and agency of the people in the stories".